Research and development: Worldwide

 In 2015, research and development constituted an average 2.2% of the global GDP according to the UNESCO Institute for Statistics.

 By 2018, research and development constituted an average 1.79% of the global GDP according to the UNESCO Institute for Statistics.
 Countries agreed in 2015 to monitor their progress in raising research intensity (SDG 9.5.1), as well as researcher density (SDG 9.5.2), as part of their commitment to reaching the Sustainable Development Goals by 2030.
 However, this undertaking has not spurred an increase in reporting of data.
 On the contrary, a total of 99 countries reported data on domestic investment in research in 2015 but only 69 countries in 2018.
 Similarly, 59 countries recorded the number of researchers (in full-time equivalents) in 2018, down from 90 countries in 2015.

+Developing countries

+While R&D spending is extremely beneficial for rich countries, it does not always have the same effect for poorer, developing countries.
+These countries may benefit from focusing on innovation and capital development as opposed to increases in R&D spending.
+It is found that returns to R&D follow an inverted U-shape, meaning returns rise for middle income countries but fall sharply for poor countries, falling very low and even sometimes negative.
+Other studies find that some poor countries who spend less on R&D sometimes innovate more despite spending less on R&D. According to a sample in a 2013 study, a 25.2% increase in innovation is associated with Bangladesh, a poorer developing country, and a 41.5% likelihood of producing an innovation that is new to the market.
+The likelihood of producing a new to the market innovation for Malaysia, a more developed country, is 11.7% when R&D spending is present.
+This suggests that R&D investments may generate higher return on investments for new innovations in less developed countries compared to more developed countries.